nnsvs/nnsvs/docs/how_to_choose_model.rst

 - Use static features only.
 We found that dynamic features are less beneficial (at least for Namine Ritsu's database).
 - Use :class:`nnsvs.model.Conv1dResnet` (``use_mdn=True``) if you like old-style MDN-based acoustic model that was used in `Namine Ritsu's V2 model <https://www.youtube.com/watch?v=pKeo9IE_L1I>`_.
 - If you have a large amount of data, use multi-stream models (e.g., :class:`nnsvs.acoustic_models.NPSSMultistreamParametricModel`) where each feature stream is modeled by an autoregressive decoder except V/UV feature stream.
 Specifically, use autoregressive models for MGCs, log-F0, and BAP features.
 Please refer to the Namine Ritsu's recipes to find example model configurations.
 Note that autoregresive models tend to require a larger amount of training data.
+Consider try fine-tuning if you have less amount of data.

 Multi-stream models